nostr-protocol/nips/XX.md

 ### Property Target

-The Property Application event MUST include one or more `"a"` tags indicating the target Places the props should be applied to.
+The Property Application event MUST include one or more `"a"` tags indicating the target Place(s) the props should be applied to.

 ### Property Interpretation

 The properties applied to the target Place by publishing a kind 1754 are to be interpreted at the client's discretion.
 The following is a recommendation for how the precedence of properties can be determined:

 1. A Place's own property tags take precedence in absence of applicable kind 1754 events.
-2. Properties applied by a pubkey who is listed in a `contributor` tag on the Place should take precedence over the Place's original properties.
+2. Properties applied by a pubkey who is listed in a `"contributor"` tag on the Place should take precedence over the Place's original properties.
-3. Properties applied by any other pubkey should only take precedence if that pubkey has a high Web of Trust score to the current user.
+3. Properties applied by any other pubkey should only take precedence over the original Place and `"contributor"` properties if that pubkey has a high Web of Trust score to the current user.

+Kind 37515 clients could provide a convenient UI for Place owners to copy-in kind 1754 properties they agree with; this would enable kind 1754 events to function as recommendations even if they are outside of the Place owner's Web of Trust.

 ### Kind 1754 Examples